Yes, we’re going to have a food and fundraising party for every single issue.

 It’s pretty common for Asians Americans to be influenced by Black American culture.
 Many Asian Americans will remember moments even when they were very young when they were seeking non-white images and narratives.
 Music is the most obvious one.
 However, the inspiration and influence is also in arts, letters, academia, politics, and the art of protest.

-Beyond art and culture, however, Asians and black people have long been neighbors.
+Beyond art and culture, however, Asians and Black people have sometimes been neighbors.
 When discriminatory housing and miscegenation laws drove newly arrived Chinese workers out of white neighborhoods, they built communities and solidarity with their black counterparts.
-Asian Americans lived, and still live, side-by-side with black people.
+Asian Americans lived, and still live, side-by-side with Black people.
 They are a part of the cultural fabric that has been woven in those places.

-In this issue we want to explore and celebrate the many intersections between blackness and Asian Americans.
+In this issue we want to explore and celebrate the many intersections between Blackness and Asian Americans.
 This issue will also include indigenous Black Asians in Asian countries and Blasians (people of mixed Black and Asian heritage).
-Many times, Asians limit their discussions of blackness to performatively chiding each other about antiblackness or bemoaning the “privilege” of hypervisibility afforded to black issues.
+Sometimes, Asians limit their discussions of Blackness to performatively chiding each other about anti-Blackness or bemoaning the “privilege” of hypervisibility afforded to Black issues.
 In the process, we flatten blackness into a two-dimensional, distant construct.
-But we must recognize that just as blackness is three-dimensional and multifaceted, so too is our shared history.
+But we must recognize that just as Blackness is three-dimensional and multifaceted, so too is our shared history.
 It is by exploring these complexities that we might discover our potential for a future of solidarity and shared struggle.